 Fitting a motorcycle O-ring chain

-Posted by jerry on August 20th, 2006 — Posted in Journal, Motorcycling
+Posted by Jerry on August 20th, 2006 — Posted in Journal, Motorcycling

 Last year when I last replaced my motorcycle drive chain it came with a spring-clip split link – which I have found quite safe for the past thirty years of riding.
 This time the new chain came with a rivet link.